timotgl/bowling-redux-react/README.md

+TODO:
+ * Refactor current end of game logic
+ * Scoreboard with current and final score
+ * Pin monitor with image of pin
+ * Action log view, clicking an action resets the state to that moment *after* the action was processed
+ * Add textual info to index.html (this is a demo of...)
+ * Describe in README.md how to install and run demo

 Minimum (keep in mind the optional requirements):

  * Implement a scoring system for a bowling game according to these rules: